* Attention Members: The Club House will be under construction Feb 12th-16th.

 Cowboy Action Shooting is a safe, fun, family oriented competitive shooting sport for folks who enjoy shooting Old Western era type single action firearms.
 You can step back in time or step onto the silver screen and be a cowboy/cowgirl for the day.

-SASS Wild Bunch™ Action Shooting is a multifaceted amateur shooting sport in which contestants compete with firearms typical of those used in the taming of the Old West just after the turn of the 20th century: 1911 semi-automatic pistols, lever action rifles, and shotguns.
-The shooting competition is staged in a unique, characterized, Old West style.
+We also offer SASS Wild Bunchâ„¢ Action Shooting, a slightly more modern style in which contestants compete with firearms typical of those used in the old west just after the turn of the 20th century: 1911 semi-automatic pistols, lever action rifles, and shotguns.

 The Oak Ridge Outlaws are an authorized and fully affiliated sub-club of the Oak Ridge Sportsmen’s Association and are a fully affiliated SASS club.